gov4git/doc/flashtalk/flashtalk.md

 ## 1. A real-world problem

 problem
-     conceive and organize a large-scale open-source project in timely fashion
+     conceive and govern a large-scale open-source project in a timely fashion

 functional needs
      - directory of member identities